Board

 Faiza El-Higzi OAM

 She is a recipient of the Order of Australia Medal (2020) and Queensland Government Multicultural Award for Outstanding Individual (2018).
-Faiza has extensive experience working with young people and refugees.
-Currently Faiza is an academic with University of Queensland, and a member of the Queensland Domestic and Family Violence Implementation Council and Metro South Health Consumer Advisory Committee.
-Faiza is a member of the Queensland Multicultural Advisory Committee.
+Faiza is a member of the Queensland Domestic and Family Violence Implementation Council, the Queensland Multicultural Advisory Committee and Metro South Health Consumer Advisory Committee.
 She is the Chair of the Ethnic Broadcasting Association Queensland.

-Faiza has 10 years’ experience in government at both state and federal levels in strategic policy, research and industry development.
+Faiza worked in strategic policy at both state and federal government.
 Her experience in the NGO sector includes community development, refugee settlement and youth engagement.
-Faiza has several qualifications including a post graduate level in Architecture, Project Management, International Business and Education.
-She is currently a PHD scholar at the University for Queensland focusing on gender studies.
+Faiza has several qualifications in Architecture, Project Management, International Business and Education and gender studies.
+Currently Faiza is an academic with University of Queensland.

 Kevin Mercer